Wilfred/difftastic/README.md

 `-- tags.scm -- tagging queries for code navigation systems (as used on GitHub)
 ```

 To find highlighting and other queries for specific editors, look in the `editor_queries/` directory.
+There, all the queries target development upstream branches of the relevant editors, unless the directory has a suffix `-release/`, in such case the queries provided there are targeting the latest releases.

 ## ⚙ References